How sexual diversity lives in Argentina: what the first census of LGBTQNB+ living conditions reveals

 Families and territorial organization

-One question that wasn't included in the booklet was, precisely, "Who do you count on?" a) when you need money, b) when you need care for health problems, or c) when you need support because you're sad.
+Specifically, one question that was not included in the booklet was: Who can you count on? a) when you need money, b) when you need someone to take care of you because of health problems, c) when you need support because you are sad.

-From this dataset, the links and relationships emerge that are articulated with various organizations such as business chambers, companies, unions—other actors with whom diversity is already interacting, weaving their daily lives.
+From this dataset emerge the links and relationships that are articulated with various organizations such as business chambers, companies, unions: other actors with whom diversity is already interacting, weaving their daily lives.

 Discrimination and working conditions